Varchita-Beena/Activity-Recognition-from-a-Single-Chest-Mounted-Accelerometer/README.md

 ### ![Plot for y acceleration for subject 7](https://github.com/Varchita-Beena/Activity-Recognition-from-a-Single-Chest-Mounted-Accelerometer/blob/main/subject_7_y.png)
 Plot for z acceleration for subject 7
 ### ![Plot for z acceleration for subject 7](https://github.com/Varchita-Beena/Activity-Recognition-from-a-Single-Chest-Mounted-Accelerometer/blob/main/subject_7_z.png)
 We can also see that some activities are performed for much longer than others.
-This may impact the ability of a model to discriminate between the activities, e.g. activity 3 (standing) for both subjects has very little data relative to the other activities performed. plot for activity for subject 7
+This may impact the ability of a model to discriminate between the activities, e.g. activity 3 (standing) for both subjects has very little data relative to the other activities performed.<br/>
+plot for activity for subject 7
 ### ![plot for activity for subject 7](https://github.com/Varchita-Beena/Activity-Recognition-from-a-Single-Chest-Mounted-Accelerometer/blob/main/subject_7_activity.png)
 plot for all subject together